-Make sure that Sort by is set to Manual. - If you choose to view your memos alphabetically on Palm Desktop for IBM WorkPad and then perform a HotSync operation, the memos on your companion still appear in the order defined in the Memo Preferences setting.
-In other words, the sort settings that you use with Palm Desktop for IBM WorkPad are not transferred to your companion.
+- If you cannot manually arrange the order of the memos in the List screen, check the Memo Preferences setting.
+Make sure that Sort by is set to Manual. - If you choose to view your memos alphabetically on Palm Desktop for IBM WorkPad and then perform a HotSync operation, the memos on your PC companion still appear in the order defined in the Memo Preferences setting.
+In other words, the sort settings that you use with Palm Desktop for IBM WorkPad are not transferred to your PC companion.

+I created an event in Date Book, but it doesn't appear in the Week View.
 In the Week View, you cannot select overlapping events that have the same start time.
 If you have two or more events with the same start time, choose the Day View for the particular day to see the overlapping events.